learn-co-curriculum/programming-mindset-what-does-a-programmers-mindset-look-like/README.md

 ## Respect the Problem

 Lastly, and perhaps the most important, guideline: respect the problem.
-Sometimes the problem seems simple, but when you delve into it's actually very complicated.
+Sometimes the problem seems simple, but when you dig into it's really more complicated.
 Be honest with yourself, and peers, bosses and collaborators and own up to having misjudged the size of the problem.

 Sometimes the problem's interconnected to other parts of the system in surprising ways.
-Sometimes they's a hidden snarl of complicated code you didn't expect to find.
+Sometimes there's a hidden snarl of complex code you didn't expect to find.
 Perhaps the code depends on mathematics or business knowledge you don't have that you need to learn more about.